Product ManufacturingSecurity Maturity Program

 The Challenge

-No Asset Visibility No OT asset inventory existed.
-When asked how many devices were on the production network, senior engineers estimated between 150 and 250.
-The last network diagram was from the original plant commissioning seven years earlier and had not been updated through three production line additions.
+No Asset Visibility The facility had no OT asset inventory.
+Senior engineers estimated between 150 and 250 devices on the production network.
+The last network diagram was from the original commissioning seven years earlier and had not been updated through three production line additions.
+Firmware versions, patch states, and communication patterns were unknown for most devices.

-Flat Network with No Boundaries Four production lines, CNC machining centers, robotic cells, quality inspection systems, engineering workstations, and the MES all operated on a single flat network segment.
-The production network connected directly to the enterprise network through a single router with no firewall and no access controls.
+Flat Network Connecting Everything All four production lines, PLCs, HMIs, engineering workstations, the MES server, historian, and quality systems ran on a single flat network.
+This network connected directly to the enterprise environment through a single router with no firewall and no access controls.
+The ERP server, corporate email, and employee laptops shared a routable path to every PLC on the floor.

-Zero Documented Policies No access control policy, no change management procedure, no incident response plan, no backup procedure, no remote access policy.
-When a PLC program needed modification, the engineer made the change directly — no approval, no documentation, no backup of the previous version.
+Zero Security Policies or Procedures No access control policy, no change management, no incident response plan, no backup procedures, no remote access rules.
+When a PLC program needed modification, the engineer simply made the change.
+No approval, no backup, no documentation.

-Shared Credentials as Standard Practice A single "engineer" login was used by all four control system engineers.
-A single "operator" login was shared across all shift operators.
-The MES administrator password was known to at least 12 people including two former employees.
-USB ports were unrestricted across all workstations.
+Shared Credentials Everywhere One "engineer" login was used by all four control system engineers.
+One "operator" login served all shift operators across all lines.
+The MES admin password had not changed in five years and was known to at least 12 people, including two who had left the company.
+USB ports on every workstation were completely unrestricted.

-No Governance Structure No person, role, or department was responsible for OT cybersecurity.
-IT considered the production network outside their scope.
-Operations considered cybersecurity an IT concern.
-There was no escalation path and no authority to make decisions about production impact versus security risk.
+No Governance or Ownership Nobody owned OT cybersecurity.
+IT saw the production network as outside their scope.
+Operations considered security an IT problem.
+There was no reporting structure, no risk tracking, and no authority to make security-related decisions about the production environment.

 Our Approach

-The engagement was structured in three phases aligned with maturity transitions, with a dedicated Beacon project lead assigned full-time for the duration.
+The program was structured in three phases, each building on the previous, with a full-time Beacon project lead assigned for the entire duration.

-Asset Discovery Passive monitoring at 6 collection points ran for three weeks covering all shifts and product changeovers:
+Asset Discovery Passive monitoring deployed at 6 collection points captured all network traffic over three full weeks, covering every shift pattern, product changeover, and maintenance window.

-• 341 communicating devices identified — far exceeding the engineering team's estimates
+• 341 communicating devices identified on the production network

-• 89 devices (26%) were unknown to the team — including legacy test equipment, personal laptops, two unauthorized wireless access points installed by a contractor, and a consumer-grade switch added by a maintenance technician
+• 89 of those (26%) were completely unknown to the engineering team, including legacy test rigs, personal laptops, two unauthorized wireless access points left by a contractor, and a consumer-grade network switch added by a maintenance technician

-• 31 unnecessary devices disconnected after review with engineering
+• 31 unnecessary devices disconnected after validation with engineering

-• Two rogue wireless access points removed — the highest immediate risk
+• Both rogue wireless access points removed as the highest-priority finding

 • Default credentials changed on 23 devices

-• USB restrictions applied to all engineering workstations and HMIs as interim measure
+• USB restrictions applied to all HMIs and engineering workstations as an interim control

-• Safety Systems: Emergency stop circuits and safety PLCs on dedicated infrastructure
+Zone 1 - Safety Systems: Emergency stop circuits and safety PLCs isolated onto dedicated infrastructure with a single tightly controlled conduit.

-• Production Control: PLCs, drives, and HMIs organized into sub-zones per production line
+Zone 2 - Production Control: PLCs, VFDs, servo drives, and line-dedicated HMIs.
+Organized into sub-zones per production line to limit blast radius.

-• Engineering: Hardened workstations with per-session authenticated access to production zones
+Zone 4 - Engineering: Hardened programming workstations with per-session authenticated access to production systems.
+All sessions logged.

-Segmentation was implemented progressively — one zone at a time with 72-hour observation periods.
-Firewall rules were deployed in monitoring-only mode for one week before enforcement.
-Zero production impacts occurred.
+Implementation was progressive.
+One zone at a time, with a 72-hour observation period after each change.
+Firewall rules were first deployed in monitoring-only mode for one week before enforcement to catch any false positives.
+Zero production disruptions occurred.

 Technical Controls:

-• 67 individual credentials issued eliminating all shared accounts
+• 67 individual credentials issued, eliminating every shared account

-• MFA deployed for engineering and administrative access
+• MFA deployed for all engineering and administrative access

-• Automated backup covering 247 PLC programs and all critical configurations
+• Automated backup system covering 247 PLC programs and all critical configurations

-• Patch management process with risk-based evaluation and maintenance window alignment
+• Patch management process with risk-based evaluation and maintenance window scheduling

-Configuration Baseline Management Golden baselines established for all network devices and critical OT systems.
-Automated daily comparison against live configurations — any deviation generates an alert.
+Configuration Baselines Golden baselines captured for all firewalls, switches, and critical OT systems.
+Automated daily comparison against live configurations with alerts on any drift.

 Workforce Training

-• Operations teams (42 staff): Security awareness with scenario-based competency assessment
+• Operations staff (42 people across 4 shifts): security awareness with scenario-based competency testing

-• Engineering team (8 staff): Secure configuration management and change management procedures
+• Engineering team (8 people): secure configuration practices, change management procedures, vulnerability assessment participation

-• IT team (4 staff): Firewall management, log review, and incident response coordination
+• IT team (4 people): firewall and switch management, log review, incident coordination

 Governance Activation

-• OT Security Steering Committee constituted with quarterly review cycle
+• OT Security Steering Committee established with a quarterly review cycle

-• Security metrics dashboard with 12 KPIs deployed
+• Security metrics dashboard deployed with 12 KPIs covering risk, compliance, incidents, patching, and training

-Rogue Wireless Access Points Two unauthorized wireless access points discovered during asset discovery provided completely unmonitored entry into the production network.
+Rogue Wireless Access Points Two unauthorized wireless access points discovered during asset discovery were providing completely unmonitored wireless access into the production network.
 Neither appeared in any documentation.

-Action: Both removed immediately in Phase 1 as the highest-priority risk item.
+Action: Removed immediately as the single highest-risk item.

-Change Management Preventing Unauthorized Changes Within the first quarter of operation, the new change management process caught and prevented three configuration changes that would have been made without documentation or approval under the old way of working.
+Change Management Catching Real Issues Within the first quarter of the new change management process, three configuration changes that would have previously been made without documentation or approval were caught and routed through proper review.

-Impact: Demonstrated that the process was actively protecting the environment, not just a compliance checkbox.
+Impact: Demonstrated the process was actively protecting the environment.

 Outcome

 The facility achieved IEC 62443 Maturity Level 3 across all assessed domains within 9 months.
-The customer's audit confirmed compliance, and approved supplier status was maintained.
+The customer's follow-up audit confirmed compliance, and the supply relationship continued without interruption.

 Deliverables Provided:

-• Complete OT asset inventory: 341 devices with full attribute profiles
+• Complete OT asset inventory: 341 devices with full profiles

 • 6 security zones with controlled conduits per IEC 62443